Team1690/PC-Docs/README.md

 ## Git setup
  - Install git in Fedora with this command: `sudo dnf install git -y`
- - Setup a github ssh key by following the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+ - Setup a github ssh key by following the **linux** instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
- - On your first clone ssh will prompt you about a new host just enter `yes`
+ - On your first clone ssh will prompt you about a new host you should enter `yes` because github.com is a trusted host

 ## Flutter setup
  - Download flutter by cloning the git repository into a path of your choice by running: `git clone --branch stable --single-branch --filter=blob:none git@github.com:flutter/flutter`